 Samson, angry that the father of a Philistine woman he married gave her to someone else (Judges 15:1 - 2), decides to get revenge.
 He catches 300 foxes and then, in pairs, ties their tails, along with a small torch, together with a cord.
 He then lets them loose among Philistine farmland.
 This causes not only the recently harvested crops, but also that which was yet to be harvested, to be consumed by fire (verse 5)!

 Enoch, representing the seventh generation of patriarch on the earth, was 65 years old when he gave birth to his firstborn son Methuselah (Genesis 5:21).
-Scripture states he walked with God another three hundred years after this event until he was taken to another location on the earth (verses 22 - 24).
-Read our fascinating article on where are Enoch and Elijah for more information.
+Scripture states he walked with God another 300 years after this event until he was taken to another location on the earth (verses 22 - 24).

 Before his brothers leave, however, Joseph has a tearful reunion with his youngest brother Benjamin and gives him a special gift of 300 pieces of silver (Genesis 45:22).